AbdalrahmanAliElnashar/AI-Code-Evaluator/README.md

 Enter your Google API key in the sidebar to unlock the full potential of the Google Palm Language Model.

 Need an API key?
 [Get Google PaLM API key.](https://makersuite.google.com/app/apikey)

+## Conclusion
+CodeMentor Pro is a tool designed to assist developers in assessing their code based on provided descriptions.
+It offers insights into code matching, modularity, performance, readability, and cleaning.
+The app aims to streamline the evaluation process and provide valuable recommendations for code improvement.